joenandez/codename_slashflow/README.md

-# Slash Flow: Simple Context Engineering
+# /flow: Simple Context Engineering

 Many Agentic Coding context management solutions like Cline's Memory Bank are impressively robust, but can be hard to understand if new to Agentic coding, include a large number of workflows to understand, and at times try to be overly magical.

-Slash Flow is a stupid simple context management solution that gets and keeps you in a flow state without having to stress about context windows or project documentation.
+/flow is a stupid simple context management solution that gets and keeps you in a flow state without having to stress about context windows or project documentation.

 ## Overview

-Slash Flow is made for Claude Code.
+/flow is made for Claude Code.
 It leverages Claude's `/commands`, MCP, sub-agents, and markdown docs to create a simple and straightforward Task & Context Management Workflow for Agentic Coding with Claude Code.

 The workflow and commands are simple